heptarch/heptarch.github.io/hacker/intro.md

 faster than a hot potato!
 But worst of all, students learn to mask their ignorance.
 There is no better way to discourage a love of play and a taste for the unknown than by labelling questions "stupid", and rewarding those who "fake it till they make it".
-Or, more realistically, simply go on faking.
+Or, more realistically, simply go on faking. </p>

-If formal education kills this sense of awe and beauty (with an almost military efficiency) where can it be found?
+<p> If formal education kills this sense of awe and beauty (with an almost military efficiency)
+where can it be found?
 If you’re lucky, the rigors of graduate school.
 A better bet is to pick a volume at random from the popular science section at your local bookstore.
 Here you will find the universe described in loving wonder, and the greater portion of that wonder reserved for